 Exercise

 Physical activity is a powerful stress reliever.
-Whether it's yoga, running, or any form of exercise that you enjoy, regular physical activity can significantly reduce symptoms of anxiety and depression, improve mood, and enhance overall well-being.
+Whether it's yoga (try a Yoga mat), running (consider a pair of Running shoes), or any form of exercise you enjoy, regular movement can significantly reduce symptoms of anxiety and depression, improve mood, and enhance overall well‑being.

 Nutrition and Sleep